 Controls: The iPod's

-top-mounted hold button.
+with the top-mounted hold button.

 Playback Functions: You can set

 the iPod to repeat one song over and over, or repeat all songs in the list

 (album or playlist) from which the song was selected.
 You can also have the iPod